2025 Singaporean general election: Leadership succession

-Lee Hsien Loong (left) was succeeded as prime ninister and secretary-general of the PAP by Lawrence Wong (right) in May and December 2024 respectively.
+Lawrence Wong (right) succeeded Lee Hsien Loong (left) as prime minister in May 2024, and as secretary-general of the PAP in December that same year.

-In November 2018, the PAP appointed Heng Swee Keat as the party's first assistant secretary-general.
-The Straits Times speculated that with Heng's appointment, he would succeed Lee Hsien Loong as the next prime minister.
-Heng remained in the PAP's Central Executive Committee (CEC) in the 2020 party elections, in which Lawrence Wong was first elected into the CEC.
-However, in April 2021, Heng stepped down as leader of the PAP's fourth-generation (4G) team, citing his age and health concerns.
-Analysts from The Straits Times suggested that Heng's withdrawal could have been due to the PAP's weaker performance in the previous general election, where it secured only 61.24% of the popular vote.
-In the suggestion, the outcome could have signalled a lack of voter confidence in his leadership.
-On the other hand, CNA analysts suggested that Heng's decision might be "personal", as he still held support from the 4G team following the election.
+In November 2018, the PAP appointed Heng Swee Keat as the first assistant secretary-general.
+ST speculated that with Heng's appointment, he would likely succeed Lee as the next prime minister.
+He remained in the PAP's Central Executive Committee (CEC) after the 2020 CEC election, which also saw Wong co-opted into the CEC for the first time.
+However, in April 2021, Heng resigned as leader of the PAP's fourth-generation (4G) team, citing age and health concerns.
+ST analysts suggested that he could have withdrawn due to the PAP's weaker performance (61.24% of the popular vote) in the previous general election, which possibly signalled a lack of voter confidence in his leadership.
+However, CNA analysts suggested that Heng's decision could have been "personal", as he had retained support from the 4G team.

-In a party caucus on 14 April 2022, Wong, the Minister for Finance, was selected as the leader of the 4G team, following consultations with other ministers of the 4G team.
-On 13 June that year, Wong was appointed deputy prime minister (DPM) following a cabinet reshuffle.
-Wong also assumed responsibility for the Strategy Group within the Prime Minister's Office.
-On 5 November 2023, Lee said he would hand over party leadership to Wong in 2024, before the party's 70th anniversary.
-On 15 April 2024, Lee announced Wong would succeed him as prime minister on 15 May.
-In Wong's new cabinet, Gan Kim Yong was promoted as DPM and Lee was appointed as senior minister; Wong only planned major changes to the cabinet after the next election.
-On 24 November, at the PAP's biennial conference celebrating the party's 70th anniversary, Lee stepped down as secretary-general, although he remained in the CEC.
-Gan also stepped down from the CEC, while Chee Hong Tat was co-opted into CEC for the first time.
-On 4 December 2024, Wong was elected as the PAP secretary-general.
+In a party caucus on 14 April 2022, Wong, the Minister for Finance, was selected as the 4G leader after consultations with other 4G ministers.
+On 13 June, he was appointed deputy prime minister (DPM) following a cabinet reshuffle and simultaneously assumed responsibility for the PMO's Strategy Group.
+On 5 November 2023, Lee said that he would hand over party leadership to Wong by November 2024, before the party's 70th anniversary.
+On 15 April 2024, Lee announced that Wong would succeed him as prime minister on 15 May.
+In Wong's new cabinet, Gan Kim Yong was promoted to the deputy premiership and Lee was appointed as senior minister; Wong intended to delay major changes to the cabinet until after the next election.
+On 24 November, at the PAP's 70th-anniversary biennial conference, Lee resigned as secretary-general while remaining in the CEC.
+Gan also stepped down from the CEC, while Chee Hong Tat was co-opted for the first time.
+On 4 December 2024, Wong was elected as secretary-general.

-At the conference of the party's Women's Wing on 1 September 2024, Wong pledged to field more women candidates in the upcoming election.
-Candidates were to be progressively announced before the expiry of the existing parliamentary term, including the successors for three of four vacated seats, three new members in opposition constituencies, and at least one candidate in a potential swing constituency.
-On 7 July 2023, Tharman Shanmugaratnam resigned from all his positions in the government and as a member of the PAP to run for the 2023 presidential election.
-He won the election and was elected president on 14 September.
+At the party conference for the women's wing on 1 September 2024, Wong pledged to field more women candidates in the upcoming election.
+Candidates were to be progressively announced before the expiry of the existing parliamentary term, including successors for three of four vacated seats, three new members in opposition constituencies, and at least one candidate in a potential swing constituency.
+On 7 July 2023, Tharman Shanmugaratnam resigned from the PAP and all governmental positions to run in the 2023 presidential election.
+He won by a landslide and was elected on 14 September.